-- 4.2.1 When tenders are invited for such contracts, the linguistic details will be specified in the tender documentation and the normal monitoring arrangements of such contracts will include regular performance reports. - 4.2.2 If we receive a tender in Welsh and it is necessary to interview, tenderers wishing to use the Welsh language at the interview can do so and simultaneous translation service will be provided if required. - 4.2.3 When tenders are invited for such contracts, the linguistic details will be specified in the tender documentation and the normal monitoring arrangements of such contracts will include regular performance reports. - 4.2.4 When tenders are invited for such contracts, the linguistic details will be specified in the tender documentation and the normal monitoring arrangements of such contracts will include regular performance reports. - 4.2.5 We will support the Welsh Language developments of other public bodies and take every opportunity to promote and develop use of the Language among other organisations with whom we are in contact, whether in Wales or outside. - 4.2.6 Partner organisations providing services, support or funding to organisations or individuals within Wales will be expected to provide Welsh language material at their cost.
-The Arts Council will assist such partners to make contact with appropriate specialist organisations in Wales. - 4.2.7 We will encourage organisations not covered by the Welsh Language Standards to operate within the spirit of the Standards.
+- 4.2.1 When tenders are invited for such contracts, potential providers are invited to submit their proposals in their language of choice.
+Any specific linguistic considerations for the scope of the activity itself will be specified in the tender documentation and the normal monitoring arrangements of such contracts will include regular performance reports. - 4.2.2 If we receive a tender in Welsh and it is necessary to interview, tenderers will be offered the opportunity to use the Welsh language at the interview and simultaneous translation service will be provided if required. - 4.2.3 We will support the Welsh Language developments of other public bodies and take every opportunity to promote and develop use of the Language among other organisations with whom we are in contact, whether in Wales or outside. - 4.2.4 Partner organisations providing services, support or funding to organisations or individuals within Wales will be expected to provide Welsh language material at their cost.
+The Arts Council will assist such partners to make contact with appropriate specialist organisations in Wales. - 4.2.5 We will encourage organisations not covered by the Welsh Language Standards to operate within the spirit of the Standards.
 This will be done by inviting organisations in their applications to address how they will reflect the bilingual nature of the community in which they operate and the audiences they are targeting.

-4.3 Grants and contracts
+4.3 Project Grants